What Does a Jockey Agent Do?

 - Top 10% Annual Salary: More than $187,600 ($90.19/hour)

 - Bottom 10% Annual Salary: Less than $33,440 ($16.08/hour)

 Source: U.S. Bureau of Labor Statistics, 2018

-- As independent contractors, jockey agents must pay estimated quarterly taxes as well as paying for health insurance, computer hardware and software, other office equipment and supplies, legal and professional services, travel and entertainment expenses, licensing fees, and more.
+As independent contractors, jockey agents must pay estimated quarterly taxes as well as pay for health insurance, computer hardware and software, other office equipment and supplies, legal and professional services, travel and entertainment expenses, licensing fees, and more.

 Education, Training, & Certification

-Although there are no minimum educational requirements for becoming a jockey agent, most agents acquire significant experience in the horseracing industry before seeking to represent clients.
+Although there are no minimum educational requirements to become a jockey agent, most agents acquire significant experience in the horseracing industry before seeking to represent clients.

 - Education: Jockey agents need at least a high school diploma or equivalent, although some jockey agents opt to complete college degrees in business or equine studies.